maprice/Columns/README.md

 - [x] User can tap on any article in results to view the contents in an embedded browser.
 - [x] User can scroll down "infinitely" to continue loading more news articles.
 The maximum number of articles is limited by the API search.
 - [x] Robust error handling, check if internet is available, handle error cases, network failures.
-- [x] Use the ActionBar SearchView as the query box
+- [x] ActionBar SearchView as the query box
 - [x] User can share a link to their friends or email it to themselves.
 - [x] Filter Settings displayed with a lightweight modal overlay.
-- [x] Use the RecyclerView with the StaggeredGridLayoutManager to display improve the grid of image results
+- [x] RecyclerView with the StaggeredGridLayoutManager to display improve the grid of image results
 - [x] For different news articles that only have text or have text with thumbnails, use Heterogenous Layouts with RecyclerView.
 - [x] Apply the popular ButterKnife annotation library to reduce view boilerplate.
 - [x] Use Parcelable to pass Articles between activities